asvetliakov/typescript-snapshots-plugin/README.md

     }]
 ```

+**If your using VScode, tell it to use your local project TS version instead the VSCode bundled one**

 ### Configuration
 In most cases you must be OK with default configuration.
 If this doesn't work for you, plugin exposes two options: